bgri/m100LE/README.md

    unnecessary space on the Model 100's limited RAM filesystem.
 (2.5 KB per year instead of 1 KB).

-Because it takes extra RAM that might not be available once the **m100le** program is loaded, it is best to load and run [CMPRSS](CMPRSS.DO) firstd.
-CMPRSS is a BASIC program that runs on the Model 100.
-It reads words from the serial port from a personal computer that is sending the wordlist in ASCII.
-CMPRSS writes them out to a binary file in the RAM storage, usually named WL20*xx*.CO.
-(Where 20xx is a year.)
+Note that it is advisable to hold off on loading the M100LE.DO BASIC program until after CMPRSS has been run and deleted to free memory.
 ____
 </details></ul>